SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-31-coronavirus-mutation-vs-vaccine.md

 ---

 [Somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) whether the COVID-19
-vaccines currently being used would work vs the mutant form of SARS-CoV-2 driving COVID-19 in the UK.
+vaccines currently being used would work _vs_ the mutant form of SARS-CoV-2 now driving COVID-19 in the UK.
 Looks like it probably will, though nobody _really_ knows.
 What will _definitely_ work: masking, social distancing, working from home, no gatherings beyond a single household, having adequate food &amp; medicine stored, getting a flu vaccination,